Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-We associate to each of the components $\Sigma_j$ a labeling $\lambda_j$ of the boundary intervals as follows: the intervals in $\partial \Sigma_j$ are a disjoint union of a subset of the intervals of $\partial \Sigma$ and at most two copies of the arcs $\gamma_i$.
-All the intervals of $\partial \Sigma$ get their original decoration, all intervals coming from arcs are labeled forbidden.
+We associate to each of the components $\Sigma_j$ a new labeling $\lambda_j$ of the boundary intervals as follows.
+The intervals in $\partial \Sigma_j$ are a disjoint union of a subset of the intervals of $\partial \Sigma$ and at most two copies of the arcs $\gamma_i$.
+In the new labeling, all the intervals of $\partial \Sigma$ retain their original decoration, while all intervals coming from the arcs $\gamma_i$ are labeled forbidden.
+This choice of labeling will guarantee that being disk-like in $\Sigma_i$ implies being disk-like in $\Sigma$.

-We then claim that restricting to the link of $\sigma$ gives a map: If this is not the case, then $\sigma$ was not of maximal dimension: by virtue of being in the link any arc $\gamma$ in the image of $\sigma$ must lie in $\mathcal A_\circ(\Sigma_i,\Delta_i)$ for some $i$.
-If $\gamma$ is not disk-like with respect to $\lambda_i$, either (i) it is non-separating and thus must have been non-separating and hence not disk-like in $\Sigma$, (ii) its complement has two components that both are not punctured disks and hence $\gamma$ cannot have been disk-like in $\Sigma$, or (iii) its complement has two components, one or both of which are punctured disks with a forbidden interval from $\lambda_i$.
-In the last case, one must distinguish the reasons that the interval is forbidden by $\lambda_i$.
+We then claim that restricting to the link of $\sigma$ gives a map: If this is not the case, then $\sigma$ was not of maximal dimension.
+By virtue of being in the link any arc $\gamma$ in the image of $\sigma$ must lie in $\mathcal A_\circ(\Sigma_i,V_i)$ for some $i$.
+If $\gamma$ is not disk-like with respect to the set of forbidden intervals $\lambda_i$ in $\Sigma_i$, then it must satisfy one of the following conditions: \begin{enumerate}[(i')] \item It is non-separating in $\Sigma_i$ and thus must have been non-separating in $\Sigma$ and hence not disk-like in $\Sigma$. \item Its complement has two components that both are not punctured disks and hence $\gamma$ cannot have been disk-like in $\Sigma$. \item Its complement has two components, one or both of which are punctured disks with a forbidden interval from $\lambda_i$.
+In this case, one must distinguish the reasons that the interval is forbidden by $\lambda_i$.
 If the forbidden interval came from $\lambda$ then that component of the complement of $\gamma$ in $\Sigma$ had a forbidden interval in its boundary.
-If on the other hand the forbidden interval came from one of the arcs $\gamma_i$ for $0 \leq i \leq p$, that means that $\gamma$ in $\Sigma$ must either have been non-separating, have the wrong complement or have a forbidden interval in its boundary, depending on the reason $\gamma_i$ was not disk-like.
+If on the other hand the forbidden interval came from one of the arcs $\gamma_i$ for $0 \leq i \leq p$, that means that $\gamma$ in $\Sigma$ must either have been non-separating, have the wrong complement or have a forbidden interval in its boundary, depending on the reason $\gamma_i$ was not disk-like. \end{enumerate}